cgwire/kitsu/docs/getting-started-production/README.md

 ![Main menu](../img/getting-started/main_menu_production.png)

-There, you can see all the productions you have created, and their status (open for an active production, or closed if not active).
+There, you can see all the productions you have created, their type and their status (open for an active production, or closed if not active).
 When you cursor is above a production line you can see 2 news icons on the right part of the line :
 **edit** ![Edit button](../img/getting-started/edit_button.png) and **delete**